 We exposed three treatment groups to narratives that shift the responsibility for climate migration towards natural forces, Westerns countries, and local authorities, respectively.
 Despite power to detect reasonably small effects, we find no positive effects of the narratives on attitudes to climate migrants.
 On the contrary, one treatment has a borderline negative effect on attitudes relative to the control group.
 Our results suggest caution in attempting to influence attitudes through attribution of blame to outside forces or third parties.
 Such narrative interventions may shift responsibility away from not just the migrants but also from the treated host community residents, and may increase social identification within the host community relative to outsiders.

-Journal of Development Studies
+Journal of Borderlands Studies

 Examining poverty and food insecurity in the context of long-term social-ecological changes in Kabul, Afghanistan